For more information contact Dr. Douglas Steinbrech in New York, NY.

 What Type of Breast Implant is Best?

 Choosing the right implant type starts with understanding how silicone and saline implants behave in your body.
 Each option offers a distinct feel, projection, and maintenance profiles, and certain anatomies respond better to different types.
-The following overview sets the stage, so you can weigh look, longevity, and lifestyle with your surgeon before zeroing in on size.
+The following overview sets the stage, so you can weigh, look, longevity and lifestyle with your surgeon before zeroing in on size.

 Silicone Gel Implants

 Silicone gel implants are the go‑to if you want that soft, “feels‑like‑me” result.
 The gel moves more like natural tissue, so the upper pole looks smooth, and rippling is less common—especially if your own tissue is on the thinner side.
 Because they’re prefilled, the incision is usually a touch longer than with saline.
-Modern cohesive gels (often called “gummy bear”) hold their shape even if damaged, but ruptures aren’t always obvious, so your surgeon may recommend occasional MRI or ultrasound check‑ins.
-If a realistic look and feel tops your wish list, silicone is often the crowd favorite.

 Saline Breast Implants

 Saline implants use a silicone shell that’s filled with sterile saltwater after placement.
 That allows a smaller incision and on‑the‑spot fine‑tuning for symmetry.
 They usually feel a bit firmer than silicone and can show more rippling, especially if you’re very lean or choosing larger volumes.
-A leak typically causes a noticeable deflation and the saline is safely absorbed, so issues are obvious without routine MRIs.
-Many patients like saline for the adjustability, smaller incision, and peace‑of‑mind factor.
-The trade‑offs?
-Slightly less “tissue‑like” feel in some cases and greater need for good soft‑tissue coverage or a submuscular pocket.
+A leak typically causes a noticeable deflation, and the saline is safely absorbed, so issues are obvious without routine MRIs.

 If you’re active, prefer a straightforward monitoring plan, or want flexibility in the OR, saline can be a smart fit—just weigh the pros and cons with your surgeon against your look and lifestyle goals.